dragonebits/dsPIC33-examples/README.md

 The fifth example is using structure in Flash area and how to access specific address in Flash area.

 The sixth example is dsPIC33CH switching between dual panels.

+The seventh example is switching between dual panels of slave core PRAM of dsPIC33CH128MP506